 - Excessively smoking vehicles will not be tested, for more information see our smoking vehicles fact sheet / Autos emitiendo humo en exceso.

-Note for model year 1996 and newer vehicles: When the Check Engine light is illuminated on your dashboard, your car will not pass DEQ’s test and is in need of repair.
+Note for model year 1996 and newer vehicles: When the Check Engine light is illuminated on your dashboard, then (in the vast majority of cases) your car will not pass DEQ and is in need of repair.
 Once your vehicle receives repair and the Check Engine light has turned off, be sure your mechanic explains the drive cycles your vehicle must experience prior to going through DEQ’s test.
 Otherwise, if you test too early after a repair, your test results will be “Unready”; meaning your vehicle’s computer hasn’t finished evaluating all of the emission control equipment.

 About the test